L1AMcB/ECE445SeniorDesign/ProjectProposal.md

 ![Alt text](Screenshot%202025-02-13%20131623.png)

 ## High-level requirements list:

+1. System must be able to accurately differentiate between different strength strikes to the paddle.

+2. Added weight to the paddle must not exceed 2 punds so that the kicker can safely strike the paddle, and so the holder doesn't have to work noticably harder than before to use the paddle.

+3. Paddle must be able to last on it's own power for more than thirty minutes.

 # Design
 ## Block Diagram:

 # Subsystem Overview:

 # Subsystem Requirements:

 ## Tolerance Analysis:

 # Ethics and Safety

+We see no ethics concern with this type of technology.
+However in terms of safety, no one should attempt the Taekwondo techniques if they are not already experienced, or are being guided by someone who is.